 Because driver fatigue is one of the leading causes of semi-truck crashes, driver logbooks that document behind the wheel time, as well as other on-duty time, are often critical in proving that a collision was attributable to driver fatigue.
 However, these logs are often inaccurate and manipulated so that other evidence must be used to verify the accuracy of the logbook.
 Our experienced truck accident attorneys typically review data from a big-rig's black box, fuel and lodging receipts, tire purchase receipts, email correspondence and other information to expose inconsistencies in a driver logbook.

 Get Representation from Lexington Truck Accident Attorneys

-While we have attempted to provide helpful information to victims of tractor-trailer accidents in Lexington and the surrounding areas, the best way to obtain more specific information is to speak with one of our knowledgeable Lexington truck accident lawyers at Goeing Goeing & McQuinn PLLC.
+While we have attempted to provide helpful information to victims of tractor-trailer accidents in Lexington and the rest of Kentucky, the best way to obtain more specific information is to speak with one of our knowledgeable truck accident lawyers at Goeing Goeing & McQuinn PLLC.
 Our experienced attorneys offer a free consultation so that we can evaluate your claim and identify the appropriate parties to hold financially responsible for your injuries or loss of a loved one.